 - NLT (New Living Translation) Translation: Thought-for-thought, Originally Published: 1996

 - Basic Bindings (includes paperback and hardback) are typically less expensive options.
-Idea if you're on a tight budget or giving multiple copies away.
+Ideal if you're on a tight budget or giving multiple copies away.